 B. Managing the Research and Development (R&D) Fund

 The R&D Fund was established by the bank in accordance with the provisions of the NABARD Act, 1981, to extend grant support for the following purposes:

 Studies and research projects supported under the R&D Fund aim at acquiring new insights into the problems of agriculture and rural development through in-depth studies, applied research and innovative approaches.

-• NABARD Chair Unit Scheme
+NABARD Chair Unit Scheme

-• Student Internship Scheme Programme
+Student Internship Scheme Programme

-C. Prepare Annual Report of NABARD
+Publication of Annual Report of NABARD

-D. Prepare Sustainability Report
+D. Publication of Sustainability Report

 E. Manage the Rural Economy Tracker

 The department has evolved a data tracking system, titled Rural Economy Tracker (RET) by bringing all important data relating to various aspects of the rural economy of India together.
-RET tracks 63 different parameters, including the rainfall situation, agricultural production, State-wise Cold Storage capacity, State-wise Livestock Population and Production of major livestock products, wholesale price index (WPI) and consumer price index (CPI), etc.
+RET tracks 63 different parameters, including the rainfall situation, agricultural production, state-wise cold storage capacity, state-wise livestock population and production of major livestock products, wholesale price index (WPI) and consumer price index (CPI), etc.